 Note: You can also use this technique to remove gum from the eyebrows or eyelashes.

 3. Grease It – Reduce Friction With Lubricants

+This method is perfect if you are looking for how to remove chewing gum from hair.
 Hair mousse, lotions, cold creams, conditioners, and petroleum jelly can lubricate the hair and remove gum stuck in it.
-These lubricants help detangle your hair, which speeds up the process of gum removal.
-This method is beneficial if the gum stuck to the hair close to the scalp.
+These lubricants help detangle your hair and speed up the process of gum removal.
+It is more beneficial if the gum is stuck to the hair close to the scalp.

 - Apply the lubricant of your choice on the gum and around the hair.